naninovel/docs/docs/api/index.md

 ## stopSfx

 #### Summary
-Stop the playback of a sound effect with the provided name.
+Stops playing an SFX (sound effect) track with the provided name.

+#### Remarks
+When sound effect track name (SfxPath) is not specified, will stop all the currently played tracks.

 #### Parameters